gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual-steps.md

 ## 6. Manually maintain buckets to analyze in the `buckets_to_analyze` variable

+Macie is a new AWS service that uses machine learning (ML) and pattern matching to discover and help protect your sensitive data.
 To set up Macie to analyze the desired S3 buckets, you’ll need to create a **Macie classification job**.
 Typically, you’ll want it to analyze all the buckets in the region.
 However, the terraform AWS provider does not support specifying all the buckets in a region - it requires that an explicit list of buckets be provided.
 Therefore, you’ll need to maintain an explicit list of buckets per region, namely in the variable `buckets_to_analyze`.
 This list of buckets needs to be maintained in the future as new buckets are created in the account.
 Please read the